ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 If the FOTA target is unable to accept any more binary data during the FOTA session, the FOTA target will write the `XOFF` status code to the FOTA Status Characteristic.
 Any writes to the BSC after the `XOFF` status code has been sent will be ignored and the FOTA target will subsequently write `XOFF` to the FOTA Status Characteristic again.
 This is to handle the case where the FOTA client missed a previous `XOFF` status notification.

 When the FOTA target is again able to accept new binary data, the FOTA target will write the `XON` status code to the FOTA Status Characteristic.
-It is recommended that the FOTA client periodically read the FOTA Status Characteristic when binary transmissio has been paused to ensure it will receive the `XON` status update.
-This is to handle the case where the FOTA client missed a previous `XON` status notification.

 ### Resynchronization